Unleash/unleash/website/docs/feature-flag-tutorials/java/spring-boot-implementing-feature-flags.md

 ## 4. Add Unleash to a Spring Boot app

-In this section, you will clone an open-source Spring Boot application called [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic).
+In this section, we will clone an open-source Spring Boot application called [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic).
+This is a sample pet clinic web app, featuring built-in customer data, their pets' data, and veternarian information.

 We will connect it to your local Unleash instance to use the feature flag we just created.

 Use this command to clone the repository via your Terminal: